openfun/marsha/UPGRADE.md

   to False.
 We want to warn that not running this migration is strongly discouraged and poses security threats as the content of the timed text tracks will now be displayed insecurely by React.
+- The migration 0016 will invoke an AWS lambda.
+To achieve this migration, the AWS user you use in the project must have sufficient permissions to invoke lambdas.
+If it's not the case, you should assign him the `AWSLambdaRole` policy.

 ## 2.10.x to 3.0.x